 Inland freshwater flooding from tropical cyclones is a major threat to people inland from the coast.
 Rainfall varies with tropical cyclones, mainly due to speed of movement, duration, and interaction with other meteorological features.
-One extreme example: Harvey produced 30 to 50 inches of rain, with isolated amounts near 60 inches, over several counties in Southeast Texas to western Calcasieu and Cameron parishes in Southwest Louisiana, resulting in disastrous flooding.
+Two extreme examples: In 2017, Harvey produced 30-50 inches of rain, with isolated amounts near 60 inches, over several counties in Southeast Texas to western Calcasieu and Cameron parishes in Southwest Louisiana, resulting in disastrous flooding.
+In 2019, Imelda produced 30 to 44 inches of rainfall over some of the same areas of Southeast Texas.

-Leff: Raw NOAA Multi-radar multi-sensor quantitative precipitation estimation (inches) for Harvey in southeastern Texas from August 25-September 1, 2017.
+Left: Raw NOAA Multi-radar multi-sensor quantitative precipitation estimation (inches) for Harvey in southeastern Texas from August 25-September 1, 2017.
 Figure courtesy Jonathan Brazzell.